PRATHAM777P/PRATHAM777P/README.md

 - 👀 I’m interested in App design and development 📱,Robotics and automation 🤖, AI-driven solutions
 - 🤝 I’m looking to collaborate AI, Robotics, and Android app development.
-- 📫 How to reach me on mail prathameshpenshanwar777@gmail.com 📧
 - ⚡ Fun fact: I won 1st Prize in the Business Model Competition (Eureka!) in association with IIT Bombay 🏆 and Participate in Smart India Hackathon, Robothon

 <!---